NatronGitHub/openfx-misc/README.md

 Please [file an issue](https://github.com/devernay/openfx-misc/issues) if you think openfx-misc is doing something wrong, or you know of other hosts which have problems with parametric paremeters.

 Although ColorCorrect uses parametric parameters, it can still be instanciated on Nuke 8 & 9 and on DaVinci Resolve, but the curve ranges are not adjustable (shadows are decreasing linearly from 0 to 0.09, and highlights are increasing linearly from 0.5 to 1.0).

+### Retime output does not contain motion blur, where is the "box" filter and the "shutter" parameter?

+We should take the code from FrameBlend, simplify, and incorporate it in Retime.

 Installation
 ------------